nicolesempertegui/nicolesempertegui.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: publications
-description: most entries follow alphabetical authorship.
+description: most entries follow alphabetical authorship. preprints are at the bottom of the page.
 nav: true
 nav_order: 2
 ---